ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/system/RunThreadInContext.md

 Executes the code in the callback with a speciec parent context so a specific application name is visible and an optional sessionID, or a specific context can be provided from another request.

+If context is provided, application name and sessionID are not allowed.

 ## Method Signature

 ```
 RunThreadInContext(applicationName=[string], sessionId=[string], context=[any], callback=[function])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|